picklesventuresorg/caf_flutter/docs/basics/router.md

 - Pushing to a new page

-    Use the `push` method to navigate to a new page, adding it to the navigation stack:
+    Use the `push` or `pushNamed` method to navigate to a new page, adding it to the navigation stack:
     ```
     context.push(login);
+    // or
+    context.pushNamed(loginRouteName);
     ```
+    The difference between `push` and `pushNamed` is that `push` takes a route object directly, while `pushNamed` takes a named route as an argument.

 - Replacing current route

-    Utilize the `go` method to replace the current route with a new one:
+    Utilize the `go` or `goNamed` method to replace the current route with a new one:
     ```
     context.go(login);
+    // or
+    context.goNamed(loginRouteName);
     ```
+    Similar to `push` and `pushNamed`, the difference between `go` and `goNamed` is that `go` takes a route object directly, while `goNamed` takes a named route as an argument.

 - Animate the transition

     You can animate the transitions by specifying a Duration:
     ```
     context.push(login, duration: Duration(milliseconds: 500))
     ```

+When using named routes, it's recommended to define route names as constants (e.g., `loginRouteName`) to avoid typos and make the code more readable.

 <a id="heading--2-4"></a>